expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

 Calling this method ensures that the SDK is initialized.
 You have to call this method before calling any method that uses the FBSDK (ex: `logInWithReadPermissionsAsync`, `logOutAsync`) to ensure that Facebook support is initialized properly.

 - On native platforms you can optional provide an `appId` argument.
-  - If you don't provide it, Facebook SDK will try to use `appId` from native app resources (which in standalone apps you would define in `app.json`, in Expo client are unavailable and in bare you configure yourself according to Facebook setup documentation for [iOS](https://developers.facebook.com/docs/facebook-login/ios#4--configure-your-project) and [Android](https://developers.facebook.com/docs/facebook-login/android#manifest)).
+  - If you don't provide it, Facebook SDK will try to use `appId` from native app resources (which in standalone apps you would define in `app.json`, in Expo client are unavailable and in bare you configure yourself according to Facebook setup documentation for [iOS][d-fbsdk-ios-config] and [Android][d-fbsdk-android-manifest]]).
 If it fails to find one, the promise will be rejected.
   - The same resolution mechanism works for `appName`.
 - If you provide an explicit `appId`, it will override any other source.